J-A-S-M-I-N-J/diaspora/README.md

 + [AWS](https://aws.amazon.com/) used for file storage.
 + [GitHub](https://github.com/) used to host repository.
 + [GitPod](https://www.gitpod.io/) used to develop project and organise version control.
-+ [ResizeImage.net](https://resizeimage.net/) used to cut and re-size site images.
 + [Balsamiq](https://balsamiq.com/) used to create wireframes.
 + [Lighthouse](https://developers.google.com/web/tools/lighthouse) for performance review.
-+ [Responsinator](https://www.responsinator.com/) used to check site was responsive on different screen sizes.
-+ [Am I Responsive](http://ami.responsivedesign.is/) used to generate README intro image.
 + [favicon.io](https://favicon.io/) used to create a site favicon.

 ## Content